 According to Wikipedia, “An Easter egg is an intentional inside joke, hidden message, or feature in an interactive work such as a computer program, video game or DVD menu screen.
 The name is used to evoke the idea of a traditional Easter egg hunt.”

-This Easter, to make your season “egg-stra” special, we’d like to break down 3 powerful reasons why these jokes and hidden messages are genius in the world of content marketing, and offer a list of links that will send you on an Easter egg hunt of your own!
+This Easter, to make your season “egg-stra” special, we’d like to break down 3 powerful reasons why these jokes and hidden messages are genius in the world of content marketing and offer a list of links that will send you on an Easter egg hunt of your own!

 1. Easter eggs are highly visual

 Over the last year, the need for visual content has taken marketing teams by storm, with audiences constantly wanting more and more and MORE!
 Easter eggs give your visitors, readers, etc. an extra hit of fun visual elements, and the secrecy of these visuals just makes them that much more satisfying.
-Vogue did a great job of adding a “secret visual” to their website, that gives its brand a little extra flair.
+Vogue did a great job of adding a “secret visual” to its website, which gives its brand a little extra flair.
 By entering the Konami code (pictured below) on the Vogue UK homepage, visitors are treated with a hilarious image of…well… you’ll have to see for yourself.

 2. Easter eggs add an element of surprise, excitement and secret knowledge

-There’s something exhilarating about holding a secret that no one else knows, or being the first to share a secret.
+There’s something exhilarating about holding a secret that no one else knows or being the first to share a secret.
 Brands take advantage of this thrill by adding an Easter egg to their website, app, and other content to create a feeling of exclusivity among those who know.
-SnapChat did a great job of this back in 2013, by creating an Easter egg that allowed users to send photos with black & white filters by typing “B&W…” into the text box of the photo.
-Users were intrigued, baffled, and a little bit jealous, when egg-finding friends began snapping black and white photos, creating an extra interest in the SnapChat platform.
+SnapChat did a great job of this back in 2013, by creating an easter egg that allowed users to send photos with black & white filters by typing “B&W…” into the text box of the photo.
+Users were intrigued, baffled, and a little bit jealous, when egg-finding friends began snapping black and white photos, creating extra interest in the SnapChat platform.

 Another way that companies are taking advantage of Easter eggs is by adding an element of gamification around them – basically, encouraging users to actively hunt for eggs.
 This gets users engaged with the brand and spending time with the product more frequently.
 One of the clear leaders of this gamification is Google, more specifically, its search bar.
 There are over 25 different tricks, all centered around entering various phrases into the Google search bar.
 By adding these tricks, Google has given its users a reason to visit the page, even when they don’t need to search for something!
 Check out the video below of different Google Easter eggs to try:

-Some of our favourite easter eggs
+Here are some of our favourite easter eggs to try out yourself!

 Google Antarctica Trip